QED-92/cyber-security/modules/brute-forcing/brute-forcing_notes.md

 | `Complexity`     | `Combination of lowercase, uppercase, numbers and symbols.` |
 | `Uniqueness`     | `A unique password for each service (no reuse).`            |
 | `Randomness`     | `As much randomness as possible.`                           |

+To fully grasp the challenge of brute forcing passwords one must understand the underlying equation that determines the total number of possible combinations:

+$N = c^n$